N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 3.md

 ### Project Perspective

+  1. Appreciations

-  1. Nick R: I appreciate that Nick P took some time and created a web server for us all to access and use for our project.
+     Nick R: I appreciate that Nick P took some time and created a web server for us all to access and use for our project.
 Since Nick P is taking networking he was easily able to create this webserver.
 I appreciate that every team member is easy to work with and communicates very clearly and concise during meetings.

      Tyler C: Nick P. put in some time this week to get a good starting point for us in this project.
 We now have a HTTP server written in C as a first building block to our product.

      Jeysen A: Nick P. the group leader set up a HTTP server using C

      Elian Z: Everyone was very interactive.
 During the meeting and we all have a clear understanding of what's going to happen next.

+     Nick P: Willingness to listen to other teammates present their findings during the week

+  2. Successes

-  2. Nick R: Dividing our skills and branching out to gather more information and teach other group members about certain things that we were tasked to research.
+     Nick R: Dividing our skills and branching out to gather more information and teach other group members about certain things that we were tasked to research.

      Tyler C: We all were here for the meeting this week and have made a lot of progress such as deciding what games we will include in our website